-Students must maintain a cumulative grade point average of 2.0 or higher for all credit hours attempted to remain compliant with SAP Policy.
-This amounts to a “C” average.
-The grade of “W” has no effect on the student’s cumulative grade point average.
+1. Undergraduate students must maintain a cumulative grade point average of 2.0 or higher (‘C’ average) for all courses attempted.
+A ‘W’ grade has no effect on the student’s cumulative grade point average.

-You must complete at least 67% of credit hours attempted each semester to remain compliant with SAP Policy.
-Credit hour progression will be based on a cumulative total of attempted hours to earned hours.
-For example, a student enrolls for 12 term credit hours the student is required to successfully complete a minimum of 8 term credit hours (12 x 67% = 8) for the term.
+Students must successfully complete at least 67 percent of the semester credit hours attempted.
+Credit hour progression is defined as the cumulative total of earned semester credit hours divided by the total number of attempted semester credit hours.
+For example, if a student enrolled for 12 semester credit hours is required to successfully complete a minimum of 8 term credit hours (12 x .67 = 8) for the term.